StevieMigan/thanet-gaming-club/README.md

 ## Other General Project Advice

-Below you will find a couple of extra tips that may be helpful when completing your project.
-Remember that each of these projects will become part of your final portfolio so it’s important to allow enough time to showcase your best work!

-- One of the most basic elements of keeping a healthy commit history is with the commit message.
-When getting started with your project, read through [this article](https://chris.beams.io/posts/git-commit/) by Chris Beams on How to Write  a Git Commit Message
-  - Make sure to keep the messages in the imperative mood

-- When naming the files in your project directory, make sure to consider meaningful naming of files, point to specific names and sections of content.
-  - For example, instead of naming an image used ‘image1.png’ consider naming it ‘landing_page_img.png’.
-This will ensure that there are clear file paths kept.

 - Do some extra research on good and bad coding practices, there are a handful of useful articles to read, consider reviewing the following list when getting started:
   - [Writing Your Best Code](https://learn.shayhowe.com/html-css/writing-your-best-code/)